altocodenl/TODIS/readme.md

 Identity is tackled here, because this is where you can have an entrypoint for humans.
 Identity as data.

 reactivity and the dataspace solve the cache problem. you know what things you want to keep around, and then you keep them updated using the minimum number of operations. problem solved. this is the only good solution to the general problem.

+messages! in console: send command, see stdout. in ui: clicking or writing are also messages.

 The way I prefer to picture computation is like a yin yang process, where there's a permanent energy flow that constantly produces change.
 The change is determined by the current situation of the whole.
 Given the current situation, a new change takes place.
 That change modifies the situtation into a new one, different but still very related to the previous one.
 Based on the new situation, a new change comes in.
 The process keeps on repeating endlessly.